marcusoftnet/marcusoftnet.github.io/_posts/2014-03-24-do-you-think-kanban-can-help-us.md

 All of this is just questions that I thought of when I imagined your visualized board in front of me.
 I'm quite sure that you will come up with many more, and better ideas once you get going.

 Two final ideas and suggestions;
-pretty soon after you have got the visualised workflow up, you should think about limiting the work in process (WIP), i.e. the number of items going on.
+pretty soon after you have got the visualized workflow up, you should think about limiting the work in process (WIP), i.e. the number of items going on.
 Per lane, in your initial setup.
 Not limiting WIP is a very common mistake and that is like saying that we're stretching the iteration indefinitely, if you're using iteration based projects.
 Without WIP limits there's nothing that will push us to be better.
 In our book we have devoted a whole chapter on setting WIP limits.
 There's some ideas in there for you.